rene-bakker-it/lwetl/README.rst

 This project is in a pre-alpha stage.
 It has been tested with drivers for mysql, sqlserver, oracle, postgresql, and sqlite:

-- Linux Mint (Ubuntu, Debian) with python 3.5.
+- Linux Mint (Ubuntu, Debian) with python 3.5 and 3.6.
 - CentOS Linux (Redhat, Fedora) with python 3.4.
 - Windows 10 Home with Anaconda_ python 3.6.